-- 1) committed any serious or repeated breach or non-observance of his obligations to GFH (which includes an obligation not to breach any fiduciary duties) including those arising under this agreement; or - 2) been guilty of any fraud or dishonesty or acted in any manner which, in the opinion of GFH, brings or is likely to bring the Director or GFH into disrepute or is materially adverse to the interests of GFH; or - been declared bankrupt or have made an arrangement with or for the benefit of his creditors, or any similar or analogous act or event; or - 4) been disqualified from acting as a director for any reason; or - 5) been absent without a valid reason for more than four (4) consecutive board meetings; or
+- 1) committed any serious or repeated breach or non-observance of his obligations to GFH (which includes an obligation not to breach any fiduciary duties) including those arising under this agreement; or - 2) been guilty of any fraud or dishonesty or acted in any manner which, in the opinion of GFH, brings or is likely to bring the Director or GFH into disrepute or is materially averse to the interests of GFH; or - 3) been declared bankrupt or have arranged with or for the benefit of his creditors, or any similar or analogous act or event; or - 4) been disqualified from acting as a director for any reason; or - 5) been absent without a valid reason for more than four (4) consecutive board meetings; or

-Furthermore, in line with the Article 179 of CCL-2001 and Articles 29 and 31 of AOA, in case of vacancy for one or more Board members, the Board shall elect by a secret ballot or otherwise, a substitute amongst certain number of candidates, proposed by at least two Board members until the first General Meeting isheld.
+Furthermore, in line with the Article 179 of CCL-2001 and Articles 29 and 31 of AOA, in case of vacancy for one or more Board of Directors, the Board shall elect by a secret ballot or otherwise, a substitute amongst certain number of candidates, proposed by at least two Board of Directors until the first General Meeting isheld.

 B.8.
-GFH Board Members and their other memberships
+GFH Board of Directors and their other memberships

-The table below shows the composition of the BOD, the other memberships of the Board member and membership of committees as at 31st December 2022:
+The table below shows the composition of the Board of Directors, the other memberships of the Directors and membership of the committees as of 31st December 2023:

-Name and position of Board member Date offirst appointment in BOD/ Re- appointment Independent / Non-Executive / Executive Representat ion Number of memberships in other boards of Directors Number of memberships in other boards of Directors in Bahrain Number of memberships in other boards of Directors of banks in Bahrain Number of memberships in Board Committees Ghazi Al Hajeri Mar 2017 / Sep 2020 Independent NA 2 - - 1 Edris Alrafi Sep 2020 Independent NA 2 - - 1 Hisham AlRayes April 2016 / Sep 2020 Executive NA 22 9 1 1 Rashid Al Kaabi Mar 2017 / Sep 2020 Non- Executive NA 7 - - 1 Ali Murad March 2020 / Sep 2020 Independent NA 6 - - 1 Fawaz Al Tamimi Sep 2020 Independent NA 2 - - 1 Darwish Al Ketbi April 2022 Independent NA 2 - - 1 Yusuf Taqi June 2022 Independent NA 22 9 1 1
+Board of Directors Date of first appointment in BOD/ Re- appointment Independent / Non- Executive / Executive Poprocontation Number of memberships in other boards of Directors Number of memberships in other boards of Directors in Bahrain Number of memberships in other boards of Directors of banks in Bahrain Ghazi Al Hajeri Mar 2017 / Sep 2020 Independent NA 2 - - 1 Edris Alrafi Sep 2020 Independent NA 1 - - 1 Hisham AlRayes April 2016 / Sep 2020 Executive NA 28 14 1 1 Rashid Al Kaabi Mar 2017 / Sep 2020 Non- Executive NA 7 - - 1 Ali Murad March 2020 / Sep 2020 Independent NA 6 - - 1 Fawaz Al Tamimi Sep 2020 Independent NA 2 - - 1 Darwish Al Ketbi April 2022 Independent NA 2 - - 1 Yusuf Taqi June 2022 Independent NA 0 3 0 1